Countly/countly-sdk-documentation/web/next.md

 <p>
-  To automatically report traces you will need to include 2 additional files in your project similar to async implementation but here you add them directly after declaring the Countly script like this:
+  To automatically report traces you will need to include 2 additional files in your project similar to async implementation but here you add them directly after declaring the Countly script like this with the correct paths according to your project structure:
 </p>
 <pre>&lt;script type='text/javascript' src="../plugin/boomerang/boomerang.min.js"&gt;&lt;/script&gt;
 &lt;script type='text/javascript' src='../plugin/boomerang/countly_boomerang.js'&gt;&lt;/script&gt;</pre>